SARL-PLUS/RL_bootcamp_tutorial/README.md

 [A good resource for linear dynamics and control](#a-good-resource-for-linear-dynamics-and-control)

 - **Initial Criteria:**
-  States are initialized based on an initial distribution, typically a Gaussian distribution centered around the desired beam position with a specified variance.
+  States are initialized based on an initial distribution ($\mathbf s_0\sim \rho$), typically a uniform distribution centered around the desired beam position within ($\mathcal S$).

 - **Training Paradigm:**
-  The environment operates in an episodic manner, where each episode consists of a sequence of interactions until termination criteria are met.
+  The environment operates in an episodic manner, where each episode consists of a sequence of interactions (changes of $\mathbf a$) until termination criteria are met.

 - **Termination Criteria:**
   An episode can terminate under the following conditions: